 At the beginning of Sand and Blood, Rutejìmo was seventeen years old.
 He had not gone through his rites of passage because the clan elders felt that he did not have the emotional maturity to become an adult.

-Being that Sand and Blood is written from Rutejìmo’s point of view, there are relatively few descriptions.
+Being that Sand and Blood is written from Rutejìmo’s point of view, there are relatively few descriptions of himself.

 […] Like all desert folk, she had dark skin and green eyes.
 But where she was as dark as obsidian rock, Rutejìmo was the softer brown of sun-bright soil.
 She wore […].